BzTree/Capstone-Project-3/README.md

 - No code was changed.
 Only comments and markdowns were edited.
 - Removed all comments except for ones on the CNN and NCR Rebalancing methods (kept there to show that they were considered but not used for the sake of time).
-- Added a reason why both IQR & DBSCAN (together) and Isolation Forest outlier detection and relevant cleaning methodologies are considered in developing the model just after the scatterplot.
+- Added a reason (just after the scatterplot) on why both IQR & DBSCAN (together) and Isolation Forest outlier detection and relevant cleaning methodologies are considered in developing the model.

 -------------------------------------------------------------------------------------------------------------------------------